IT Architecture

 2. IT Architecture is the total concept of IT of an enterprise.

 This total IT concept, when created correctly, enables strategy execution and digital transformation.
 It helps organizations deal with complexity and continuous change concerning IT and its Business.
-If it is not created correctly, it will block innovation and not control complexity.
+If not created correctly, it will block innovation and not control complexity.

 IT Architecture (the total concept of enterprises' IT) and enterprise architecture (the total concept of an enterprise) in speech may have a similar meaning, but on paper, they are different.